Setup to develop locally

 hero property to be of type

-Because we changed the hero from a string to an object,
+Because you changed the hero from a string to an object,

-The browser refreshes and continues to display our hero's name.
+The browser refreshes and continues to display the hero's name.

 id property and another